meerim1987/new-arrivals-products-listing-ecommerce/README.md

 Note that this is one-page application, so the button ‘Proceed to Checkout’ is not redirecting to respective page, as well as categories listing links in Shop by Categories.

-Click demo to see the project in live.
+Click [Demo](https://meerim1987.github.io/new-arrivals-products-listing-ecommerce/) to see the project in live.